Renewable Energy Systems

 Distributed Generation Rates

 In April 2019, the Washington State legislature passed the Engrossed Second Substitute Senate Bill 5223 (E2SSB 5223) affecting both the rate for Net-metering and the amount of Net-metering the utility must allow.
 As of November 2019, Kittitas PUD has completed a review of Net-metering rates and notified all customers affected by Senate Bill 5223.
 Please contact the office if you have questions.

-The following rates apply to new interconnections.
+Please go to our Rates page for new interconnections.
 If you are an existing Distributed Generation customer, please contact the office to confirm your current rate.